15 Signs of a Rebound Relationship

 It’s unlikely that one week into the new relationship and your rebounder has unexplainably fallen in love with you.
 It’s most likely not real and needs to be scrutinized.

-You will realize that you don’t tackle serious issues in the relationship and instead, wash them away with “I’ll make it work” excuse.
+You will realize that you don’t tackle serious issues in the relationship and instead wash them away with the “I’ll make it work” excuse.

 This magical thinking in rebound relationships is blindfolding.
-If you feel rushed, stop and explore the reasons why your partner is in such a rush to do things.
+If you feel rushed, stop and explore why your partner is in such a rush to do things.

 4. You are in a relationship for the attention

-At times, a rebounding person may deliberately venture out to seek a new partner who is likely to put more effort into courtship.
+At times, a rebounding person may deliberately seek a new partner who is likely to put more effort into courtship.

 5. You reach out when sad and take off when happy